-For years the Big Green Egg has been the envy of every backyard barbecue enthusiasts.
-While I love my Weber grill I’d move to a Big Green Egg in a second if they weren’t so expensive and inconvenient.
+For years the Big Green Egg has been the envy of every backyard barbecue enthusiast.
+While I love my Weber grill I’d move to a Big Green Egg in a second if they weren’t so expensive and, frankly inconvenient given their size and weight.

-That’s right, you no longer need to go to your local BGE retailer to buy your Egg.
-You can get an Egg, an Egg kit, and almost all Egg accessories online direct from the manufacturer.
+But that’s different today: You no longer need to go to your local BGE retailer to buy your Egg.
+You can get an Egg, an Egg kit, and almost all Egg accessories online, direct from the manufacturer.

 Now you can get a Big Green Egg direct from the company on their website.
 You can buy Egg packages (the best way to go), Eggs, and “egg-accessories,” like matching knives, shirts, and grill rings, and all that specialized BGE gear.